DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 plt.show()
 ```

-> Why we did it?
-To show that too small step generates too much noise.
-We are interested in the smooth trend, and not a small-scale variability.
+> Why did we it?
+To show that too small a step generates too much noise.
+We are interested in the smooth trend and not a small-scale variability.
 However, this variogram is much better than the previous one.
 But we can do it better!

 **Correct**: